 A Safe and Pleasant Visit to Het Nieuwe Instituut

 Welcome (back) to Het Nieuwe Instituut!
-We ask all our visitors to strive for a safe and comfortable space so that together we can create a shared environment where everyone – at 1.5 metres distance – feels free to enjoy the experience in their own way.
-We encourage our visitors to be sociable, despite the Covid-19 measures, and to take curiosity and creativity as their starting point.
+We ask all our visitors to strive for a safe and comfortable space so that together we can create a shared environment where everyone feels free to enjoy the experience in their own way.
+We encourage our visitors to be sociable and to take curiosity and creativity as their starting point.

 We also ask for your understanding in following a number of essential guidelines before and during your visit.